jih189/TAMP_homerobot_Fetch/task_planner/README.md

 ## Goal
 - compare MTG and MDP
 - compare MTG and MDP with GMM
-- compare MTG and MDP with deep learning based GMM
+- compare MTG and MDP with deep learning based GMM (Optional)
-- compared MTG and MDP with GMM and constraint preprocess
+- compared MTG and MDP with GMM and constraint preprocess (Optional)

 ## Experiments